-This list of cute names to call your boyfriend, and I have included what each word means and its origin.
+This is a list of cute names to call your boyfriend, and I have included what each word means and its origin.
 I know It’s appealing to call your boyfriend cute names.
 Especially if they’re not the most common ones like ‘sweetheart’ or ‘babe.’

 These Nicknames for your boyfriend are cute, and you might not like to call your boyfriend by their actual name all the time.
 It might also be a sign that you are cute and playful.